A Multiplex Approach Against Disturbance Propagation in Nonlinear Networks with Delays: INTRODUCTION

-Driven by the introduction of low-cost, high performance and connected devices, network systems have considerably increased their size and complexity.
-In this context, a key challenge is the design of control protocols for the network that do not only guarantee the fulfillment of some desired behaviour, but also satisfy the following requirements: (i) ensure that certain classes of disturbances are rejected as they are compensated by the protocol; (ii) guarantee that the disturbances that are not rejected are not amplified across the network.
-Vehicle platoons \citep{STUDLI2017157,FENG201981,MONTEIL2019198}, robot formations \citep{liu2018vision,li2019multilayer}, power grids \citep{DORFLER20141539,9542941}, neural \citep{NEURIPS2021_51a6ce02,pmlr-v120-revay20a,9353260} and biochemical \citep{doi:10.1098/rsif.2017.0902} networks are just few examples of network systems for which these two requirements cannot be neglected in the control design.
-Motivated by this, in the present paper we study the problem of designing control protocols for possibly nonlinear networks affected by delays that not only allow the network to achieve some desired behaviour, but also, by means of integral actions, allow rejection of polynomial disturbances and ensure the non-amplification of other classes of disturbances across the network. {We capture the fulfillment of these requirements via a {\em scalability} property of the network (see Section \ref{sec:problem_set-up} for the definitions)}. \paragraph*{Related works.} The study of {multiplex networks} has emerged within the physics and control literature.
-We refer to \citep{mucha2010community, de2013mathematical,8579534,gomez2013diffusion,BURBANOLOMBANA2016310} and references therein for a set of results, with literature reviews, on these networks.
-We now briefly survey some related works on disturbance propagation in networks.
-The study of how disturbances propagate within a network system is a central topic for the platooning of autonomous vehicles.
-In particular, the key idea behind several definitions of string stability \citep{swaroop} in the literature is that of giving upper bounds on the deviations induced by disturbances that are uniform with respect to the platoon size, see e.g. \citep{6515636, 7879221,MONTEIL2019198}.
-These works assume delay-free inter-vehicle communications and an extension to delayed platoons with linear vehicle dynamics can be found in e.g. \citep{6891349}.
-Consensus stability for (disturbance-free) robotic networks subject to delays is instead considered in \citep{9601198}.
-The problem of designing a distributed integral action \citep{freeman2006stability, andreasson2014distributed, seyboth2015output} has been recently considered in the context of string stability to design protocols able to compensate constant disturbances for delay-free platoons \citep{KNORN20143224, SILVA2021109542}.
-For networks with delay-free interconnections and no integral actions, we also recall results on mesh stability \citep{Seiler1999PreliminaryIO} where linear dynamics are considered and its extension to nonlinear networks \citep{mesh}.
-Leader-to-formation stability is instead considered in \citep{1303690} and it characterizes network behaviour with respect to inputs from a leader.
-For delay-free leaderless networks with regular topology, the scalability property has been recently investigated in \citep{8370724}, where Lyapunov-based conditions are given; for networks with arbitrary topologies and delays, sufficient conditions for scalability can be found in \citep{9353260}, which leverages contraction theory arguments for time-delayed systems.
-Contracting systems exhibit transient and asymptotic behaviors \citep{LOHMILLER1998683} that are desirable when designing network systems \citep{centorrino2022contraction}; we refer to \citep{aminzare2014contraction, di2016convergence, tsukamoto2021contraction} and references therein for further details.
-We also recall \citep{1618853} which shows, using the Euclidean metric, how contraction is preserved through certain time-delayed communications and \citep{8561231} where conditions for the synthesis of distributed controls are given by using separable metric structures.
-For delay-free systems, based on the use of contraction, a sufficient condition for the stability of a feedback loop consisting of an exponentially stable multi-input multi-output nonlinear plant and an integral controller (to compensate constant disturbances) has been obtained in \citep{9247460}.
-The problem of constant output regulation for a class of input-affine multi-input multi-output nonlinear systems with constant disturbances, has also been recently tackled via contraction in \citep{9627575}.
-Other works have also shown that contraction using non-Euclidean metrics can be useful to study a wide range of biological~\citep{entrainment_2010}, neural~\citep{Dav_21,Marg_22,centorrino2022contraction} and engineered~\citep{7937859} networks.
-We also recall~\citep{1531-3492_2021188} the recent extension of contraction to dynamical systems on time scales, i.e. systems evolving on arbitrary (potentially non-uniform) time domains.
+{\paragraph*{Contraction theory}} Contracting systems exhibit transient and asymptotic behaviors \cite{LOHMILLER1998683} that are desirable when designing network systems \cite{centorrino2023euclidean}; we refer to \cite{aminzare2014contraction, tsukamoto2021contraction} and references therein for further details.
+We also recall \cite{1618853} which shows, using Euclidean metric, how contraction is preserved through certain time-delayed communications and \cite{8561231} where conditions for the synthesis of distributed controls are given by using separable metric structures.
+In this context, we also recall \cite{COOGAN2019349} where separable Lyapunov functions are constructed for monotone systems that are also contractive.
+For delay-free systems, based on the use of contraction, a sufficient condition for stability of a feedback loop consisting of an exponentially stable multi-input multi-output nonlinear plant and an integral controller (to compensate constant disturbances) has been obtained in \cite{9247460}.
+The problem of constant output regulation for a class of input-affine multi-input multi-output nonlinear systems with constant disturbances, has also been recently tackled via contraction in \cite{9627575}.
+Other works have also shown that contraction using non-Euclidean metrics can be useful to study a wide range of biological~\cite{entrainment_2010}, neural~\cite{Marg_22,jafarpour2021robust} and engineered~\cite{MONTEIL2019198} networks.
+We also recall~\cite{1531-3492_2021188} the recent extension of contraction to dynamical systems on time scales, i.e. systems evolving on arbitrary (potentially non-uniform) time domains.